semojs/semo-plugin-read-mono/packages/semo-plugin-read-extend-format-web/README.md

 semo read --format web
 ```

-Then, you can pass any url in Browser
+Then, you can pass any urls in Browser

 ```
 http://127.0.0.1:3000/url/URL